mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 * They can't communicate with each other by sending messages for example.
 Instead they have to send their data back to the host CPU and communicate that way.
 * They can only do integer arithmetic using on-board device logic, and have to rely on software emulation for floats.
 This results in 10x lower performance compared to ints.
 And unlike CPUs which are memory bound, these devices are compute bound.

 [This repo](https://github.com/CMU-SAFARI/prim-benchmarks) has a paper with the benchmark results.
-Because of these last two points, the devices are no good for neural nets for example.
+Because of these last two points, the devices are no-good for neural nets for example.
 Also internal to each DPU, they have software threads they call tasklets.
 According to the paper, on most tasks an 11 of them is needed to fully saturate the device.
 Unlike the GPUs threads, they aren't tied to each other and are independent like regular threads are on a CPU.

 I only have access to the SDK simulator that goes up to simulating a single DPU, so I won’t be demonstrating how to program multiple DPUs or how to deal with software concurrency on them.
 Merely, I want to show how to do something very basic, that would nonetheless be very difficult to do in any other language.

 # How To Make A Language Backend Tutorial

+## The Goal Of This Tutorial

 This tutorial is technical and if you just want the rantz instead of me guiding you through 1,900 lines of code, skip to the last section where I discuss informally why Spiral is great and various other things on my mind.
+Just read the intro to inverse arrays so you know what they are.

+What I want to demonstrate is two things:

+* How to pass primitives over the platform and language boundaries.
+* How to implement inverse arrays as they are so important to language interop.

+The way this tutorial is structured is that I just show you a bunch of code, offer some commentary on it, and you have to think about and understand it.
+In particular, `test8` would be too much to take in at once, so after presenting the final result, I go from the start and gradually build up towards it.
+I expect that for Spiral specific language features, you'll need to take a look at the docs on the main site in order to understand them and I won't remind you at every turn to do that.
+It is simply impossible to do this tutorial so it caters to people of every skill level.
+I know that sometimes I talk down, sometimes assume you're an expert, so what I've done is created a path telling you in what order to think about things and where to place your attention for optimal learning.

+All the fragments presented in the tutorial are quite simple.
+Despite how they might appear they are often just maps and folds over tuples and records.
+But that simplicity has a strong power.
+I believe that the staged functional style of programming is not possible in any other language than Spiral.
+In the future, it will be possible in any language because it is impossible to write the kinds of programs written with any other design.
+So for that reason Spiral is worth studying.

+If you are a person working on novel hardware and want better software support, this is what you need to learn because other languages will not give you what you need.
+It is impossible to lead a hardware revolution without innovating on the software side.

 ## Prerequisites